Emily3403/isisdl/README.md

 TODO: This is currently untested.
 Please enter your password manually for the moment.

-### A customizable settings file

-It is located at `src/isis_dl/share/settings.py`.
-For the most part you will want to keep the default settings, but if they don't fit with you, you may easily change them.

-#### Download Directory

-The default download directory is `~/isis_dl_downloads`.
-As the intended installation is via `pip`, there is no good " current working directory", so one cannot use that.
-What can be done, however, is migrating this directory to e.g. the `Desktop/` or `Documents/`.

 #### Hash Settings

 **Beware:** If you change these settings you will not be able to recover an encrypted file without restoring the